Assistant Resident DirectorPosition Number::

 Flat RateDescription of primary duties and responsibilities::

 Residence Life works to create an inclusive on-campus housing environment that promotes learning, citizenship, involvement and leadership.
 The Assistant Resident Directors are responsible for the general supervision and management of a residence hall community which houses 100-350 students.
+Description of Work Continued::

 The ARD serves as an active and visible residence hall staff member that participates and facilitates student development, community development, leadership development, activity development, administration, policy enforcement, crisis management and staff development.